List of current United States governors: State governors

-The longest serving incumbent U.S. governor is Greg Abbott of Texas, who took office on January 20, 2015.
-The most recently inaugurated governor is Larry Rhoden of South Dakota, who took office on January 25, 2025.
-A total of 15 current governors previously served as lieutenant governor, while 11 previously served in the United States House of Representatives.
+The longest-serving incumbent U.S. governor is Greg Abbott of Texas, who took office on January 20, 2015.
+The most recently inaugurated governor is Mikie Sherrill of New Jersey, who took office on January 20, 2026.
+A total of 15 current governors previously served as lieutenant governor, while 13 previously served in the United States House of Representatives.
 The governor's office has term limits in 37 states and 4 territories; these terms are four years except in New Hampshire and Vermont, where governors serve two-year terms.

 The average age of governors at the time of their inauguration was about 59 years old.
 Alabama governor Kay Ivey (born 1944) is the oldest current governor, and Arkansas governor Sarah Huckabee Sanders (born 1982) is the youngest.
-As of January 2025, there are 12 female state governors serving.
+As of January 2026, there are 14 female state governors serving.
 Of the 50 state governors, 47 are non-Hispanic white, one is Hispanic (Michelle Lujan Grisham of New Mexico), one is Black (Wes Moore of Maryland), and one is Native American (Kevin Stitt of Oklahoma).

 The notation "(term limits)" after the year indicates that the governor is ineligible to seek re-election in that year; the notation "(retiring)" indicates that the governor has announced their intention not to seek re-election at the end of the term nor to run for another office.